 South Dakota is home to large natural deposits of Erionite, a dangerous mineral that has been known to cause mesothelioma.
-Although Erionite is not considered asbestos, its properties are similar as the fibers in both minerals are extremely toxic when ingested.
+Although Erionite is not considered asbestos, its properties are similar.

 - Asbestos removal certification, although maintained by the state, is actually done by approved training centers.
-Once certified, the individuals receive a state certification card, which has to be carried at all times Failure to carry the certification car at worksites may result in fines and revocation of the certification.
+Once certified, the individuals receive a state certification card, which has to be carried at all times.

-- Asbestos material of the non-friable nature can be removed by individuals without certification as long as the material encompasses less than three square feet or three linear feet.
+- Asbestos materials that are non-friable can be removed by individuals without certification as long as the material encompasses less than three square feet or three linear feet.
 However, OSHA training is required.

 - Avera Cancer Institute: 100 23rd Street, Sioux Falls, SD, 57105, 605-322,3000

 - John T. Vucurevich Cancer Care Institute: 353 Fairmont Blvd., Rapid City, SD, 57701, 605-719-2300